XWei98/SKDNet/README.md

 # SKDNet

-The source code and dataset will be publicly released upon acceptance
+The full source code will be publicly released upon acceptance